catamphetamine/libphonenumber-js/README.md

 ### findNumbers(text, [defaultCountry], [options])

 Searches for phone numbers in a given text.
-This is the Google's original implementation and it's not implemented in this library.
+This is the Google's original implementation and it's not implemented in this library (though `findPhoneNumbers()` uses some parts of it).

 Although Google's javascript port doesn't support this functionality the Java and C++ ports do.
 I guess Google just doesn't need to crawl phone numbers on Node.js because they can afford to hire a Java/C++ developer to do that.
 Still, javascript nowadays is the most popular programming language given its simplicity and user-friendliness.

 I made my take on porting Google's `PhoneNumberMatcher.java` into javascript.
 The overall syntax has mostly been ported: see `findNumbers.js`, `src/PhoneNumberMatcher.js` and `src/PhoneNumberMatcher.test.js`.
 If someone wants they can finish the porting process and submit a pull request.

+Use `findPhoneNumbers()` instead.

 ### getNumberType(number, [defaultCountry])